MehmetMHY/cha/README.md

 A simple CLI chat tool designed for easy interaction with OpenAI's models.

+## Alternatives

+If you want to use Anthropic's models in the CLI, check out [Cla](https://github.com/MehmetMHY/cla)!

 ## Features

 - Basic CLI chat interface with OpenAI’s LLM models.